|Jet Set Radio|

 There are four slightly different releases of Jet Set Radio.
 The original game was considered unappealing by Sega of America and Sega Europe, who both made steps to try and localise the overly-Japanese atmosphere into something that had a better chance of selling in their target markets.

 The original release of Jet Set Radio first went on sale in Japan on the 29th of June, 2000.
 This is a bog-standard version of the game which was superseded by later versions.
+Like many Dreamcast games in the region, sales were disappointing, with less than 40,000 copies sold in its first week of sale.

 When brought to North America, the game ran into unforeseen trademark issues, causing it to be renamed "Jet Grind Radio".
 This was an almost last-minute change, meaning only the title screen and credits were changed - the term "Jet Set Radio" is still heard numerous times in-game.
 English voice actors were brought in to re-dub the characters and two entirely new levels were created.
 Some music was also changed, bringing in American hip hop bands to replace Japanese tunes.
 Online support through SegaNet was also included, allowing users to download tags.